ZubenGithub/CtfRefiner/README.md

 # CtfRefiner

+Relion 3 CTf Refine compares projections from a refinement model to each particle and by applying noise and a CTF can estimate individual defocus values.

+If a particle does not resemble the refinement model (i.e., it is not really the same type of particle) then it may need to have a much larger defocus value applied to cause the projection/particle to match.

-Finds a plane that fits the defocus values for all particles and removes particles that fall outside of some distance threshold.
+By finding a plane that fits all particle defocus values for each micrograph it is possible to identify particles that are outside some distance threshold and remove them (since they have a defocus that is very different from all their siblings).

-Requires CtfRefine to be run or per-particle-defocus.

 # Instructions
 This requires pyem to read starfiles.
 Install that from: